FanPu1/ncbi-sequence-retriever/README.md

   });
   ```
 ## Version Change
+- 1.1.2
+  - Fix a bug related with making request using https insteay of http.
-* 1.1.1
+- 1.1.1
-  * Fix a bug related with an error when using react.
+  - Fix a bug related with an error when using react.
-* 1.1.0
+- 1.1.0
-  * Official relase version.
+  - Official relase version.